JeremyGinzburg/emg-prosthetic-hand/logs/week1.md

 - Will explore the idea of using timing belts in the wrist mechanism (not final)

 ### Next Steps
-- Research prosthetic models in public repositories and begin initial CAD designs
+- Research prosthetic models in public repositories
+- Begin initial CAD designs for fingers in Solidworks